 Is Mod Podge the same as decoupage glue?

 Absolutely!
-Mod Podge is a brand of decoupage glue, also called decoupage medium.
+Mod Podge is a brand of decoupage glue made by Plaid Enterprises, and it’s also called decoupage medium.
 There are several brands of decoupage mediums, and various formulas typically within those brands.

 What is the best glue to use for decoupage?